Each tax season, many people rush to file their returns as soon as they can so they can get a big, fat refund check.

 Did you get your tax refund yet?
-The average refund these days is $2,535, according to the latest numbers from the Internal Revenue Service (IRS).
+The average refund last year was more than $2,800, according to the latest numbers from the Internal Revenue Service (IRS).

 What would a check for $2,800 mean in your life this year?
 You could use it pay down debt, take a vacation or fund your retirement.

 But we’d like to suggest another alternative for the next tax year: How about making it so you do not get that big chunk of change?

 As weird as it sounds, that’s actually Clark’s hope for your wallet.

 “I’d prefer that you get no refund at all.
 If you are getting one, it means that you’ve made an interest-free loan to the government and your money has been working for them — not you — all year long.”

 People often gripe that Uncle Sam already gets too much of their money.
 Why give him more?

 Sure, a lot of folks try to justify their tax refunds by saying it’s a way to force themselves to save money.
 But Clark isn’t buying it.

 “While I agree that saving money is a valid concern, I believe there’s a better way to accomplish that goal,” he says.